HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

         ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_select_some.png)
     - To update all items on the current page only, click the first checkbox on the row of the table column headers.
         ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_select_current_page.png)
-    - To update all items on all pages, check the **Select items from all pages** checkbox in the main header to select all items from all pages instead.
+    - To update all items on all pages, check the **Select items from all pages** checkbox in the main header to select all items from all pages.
         ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_select_all_pages.png)

 4. Click the **Apply updates** button.